 For example, your training week might look like this:

-How You Do These Workouts Is Of Huge Importance
+How You Do These Workouts Is Vitally Important

 The goal of each workout should be to train your large muscles first (chest and back, for example), and progressively move to isolation work where you specifically target the smaller muscles – biceps, triceps, shoulders, and abs.

-To avoid burnout and severe muscle soreness in the beginning, make each workout about 45 minutes long.
-You can structure it like this:
+To avoid burnout and severe muscle soreness in the beginning, make each workout about 30-45 minutes long.
+That is all you need to properly and sufficiently workout your muscles.

-- Do about 15 minutes of cardio on a treadmill, bike, or Elliptical trainer.
+- Do about 10 minutes of cardio on a treadmill, bike, or elliptical trainer.

 - Do 20 minutes of resistance training.

-- Finish the workout with about 10 minutes of HIIT on the treadmill or bike.
+- Finish the workout with 5-10 minutes of HIIT on the treadmill or bike.
+HIIT is more advanced, so make sure to do your research on HIIT.

 Things That Can Make or Break Your Lean Muscle Gains

-2) Since lifting is inherently stressful to the body, you need to provide your muscles with protein as soon as you can.
+- Since lifting is inherently stressful to the body, you need to provide your muscles with protein as soon as you can.
 So, have a protein shake within 30 minutes of finishing a workout – that will prevent muscle loss and help you kickstart the recovery process.
+It’s also a really nice workout reward!

-3) Though often overlooked, hydration plays a huge role in our athletic performance and training results.
+- Though often overlooked, hydration plays a huge role in our athletic performance and training results.
 So, make sure to drink enough liquids every day, especially on your workout days, as that can play a huge role in your overall results.
+Shoot for 8-12 glasses of water each day.

-4) According to statistics, a whopping 75 percent of Americans are overweight or obese.
-To avoid this for yourself, do a bit of cardio every day, including on your workout days.
+- According to statistics, a whopping 75 percent of Americans are overweight or obese.
+To avoid this, do a bit of cardio every day, including on your workout days.
 (2)

 Doing cardio around your resistance training is a great way to burn extra calories, prevent unwanted fat gain, and still build lean muscle with the resistance training.